AFRAMER 10 Introduction to African American Studies

 AFRAMER 152Y 20th Century African American Literature

-Glenda Carpio - Close readings of major 20th-century writers in the context of cultural history.
+Carpio, Glenda - Close readings of major 20th-century writers in the context of cultural history.
 (I) From the Harlem Renaissance to the Federal Writers' Project: Alain Locke, Jean Toomer, Claude McKay, Jessie Fauset, George Schuyler, Langston Hughes, Zora Neale Hurston, Richard Wright.
 (II) From World War II to the present: Ralph Ellison, Ann Petry, James Baldwin, Lorraine Hansberry, LeRoi Jones/Amiri Baraka, Toni Morrison, Ishmael Reed, Charles Johnson, Rita Dove, Colson Whitehead, Paul Beatty.
-Tuesdays and Thursdays 10:30am 11: 45am (Eastern)

 AFRAMER 192X Religion and Society in Nigeria